maxwolf621/Notes/SpringNote/XML/beanXML.md

 ### Spring ApplicationContext retrieve Dependencies

-Using `getBean()` of the `ApplicationContext` class is used to retrieve the reference of an instance managed by Spring's IoC Container.
+Using `ApplicationContext#getBean()` is used to retrieve the reference of an instance managed by Spring's IoC Container.
 ```java
 ApplicationContext appContext = new ClassPathApplicationContext("classpath:applicationContext.xml");
 ObjectType ob = (ObjectType) appContext.getBean("Bean_ID_Name");